PhilBoileau/cvCovEst/paper/paper.md

 implementation of a cross-validated framework for covariance matrix estimator selection.
-This data-adaptive procedure's selections are asymptotically optimal under minimal assumptions -- in fact, they are equivalent to the selections that would be made if given access to full knowledge of the true data-generating processes (i.e., an oracle selector) [@vdl2003unified].
+This data-adaptive procedure's selections are asymptotically optimal under minimal assumptions -- in fact, they are equivalent to the selections that would be made if given full knowledge of the true data-generating processes (i.e., an oracle selector) [@vdl2003unified].

 # Statement of Need